-Police, prosecutors review Georgia arrest of ex-NFL player
+Police, prosecutors review arrest of ex-football player

-ATLANTA – Police and prosecutors in Georgia say they're reviewing the arrest of a former NFL player whose lawyers say officers used excessive force.
+ATLANTA – Police and prosecutors in Georgia say they're reviewing the arrest of a former football player whose lawyers say officers used excessive force.

 Video circulated online last week of the Dec.
 2 arrest of Desmond Marrow in a shopping center parking lot in McDonough, just south of Atlanta.
+Marrow is a former college football player who tried to catch on with two NFL teams.

 Officers can be seen forcefully taking a handcuffed Marrow to the ground as he yells, "I'm not even fighting back."
 When he's on the ground, an officer puts his hand on Marrow's throat for several seconds and Marrow says, "I can't breathe," while another officer tells him to settle down.